 - Mild: 1-2-3

-- Mild Pain is noticeable but doesn’t distract you.
-It can be managed by repositioning, hot or cold pack or over-the counter medications.
+- Mild pain is noticeable but doesn’t distract you.
+It can be managed by repositioning, hot or cold packs or over-the-counter medications.

 - Moderate: 4-5-6-7